Tobiaslohre/docker-minecraft-homelab/README.md

 - Reading container logs for troubleshooting
 - Hosting a service on a self-managed Linux server
 - Difference between local network hosting and public internet exposure
+- Basic service monitoring with Uptime Kuma
+- TCP port monitoring for public services
+- Restricting internal admin dashboards to the local network

 ## Security Note